LABYRINTH3/NEW_BulletinBoard/README.md

 ## Additional Notes
 - For more detailed information about the project, please refer to the code comments and source code.
-- The project may be updated continuously, and feedback or feature suggestions are always welcome.
+- Feedback or feature suggestions are always welcome.

-## Future Plans
-To address the authentication and authorization issue, the next step is to implement user authentication and authorization checks for the edit and delete functionalities.
-This will ensure that only authorized users can perform these actions.